 As a carer, you will have various needs - for information and training, for support, or for respite (taking a break).
 And, these needs can change over time.
 Identifying your needs as a carer is useful.
 It can prompt you to seek relevant information or to reach out to your GP or other health professional for support.
+To help you work out what your needs are as a carer in the following we present two tools.
+Which one is right for you will depend on whether the person you care for has cancer or has a chronic condition that is not cancer.

-About the Needs Assessment Tool for Carers (NAT-C)
+About the Needs Assessment Tools:

 A group of researchers looked at the most common issues that affect carers supporting someone with cancer.
 They developed and tested a form that carers could use to help them pinpoint their particular needs.
 The carers on the study found the form very useful.